dirkwhoffmann/vAmiga/Documentation/Tutorials/Exploring.md

    The snapshot browser is to vAmiga what *Time Machine* is to the Mac.
 It lets us browse through the snapshot memory in a graphical way.

 Please note that snapshots are not stored permanently.
 The next time you start vAmiga, you will start over with an empty snapshot storage.
 This is because snapshots were originally intended as a safe-point mechanism for mastering difficult games.
 Snapshots were never intended for long-term preservation of emulator states, and never will be, although many users would like to use them that way.
-The reason is that snapshots do not only contain Amiga specific data like the Ram contents or the values of CPU registers.
+The reason is that snapshots do not only contain Amiga specific data like the RAM contents or the values of CPU registers.
 It also contains the values of many emulator-specific variables that have no direct equivalent on the real machine.
 The set of internal variables usually changes from release to release, and so does the snapshot format.
 Therefore, you can almost be certain that snapshots taken with the current version of vAmiga will no longer work when the next version comes out.

 ### Inspectors